-The Legend] of Issaqueena

-Many versions of the story of Issaqueena exist.
-One such tale tells us Issaqueena was a Cherokee girl who fell in love with an Oconee Brave, while another regales the story of a young girl named Issaqueena who was captured by the Cherokee and given the name Cateechee.
+The Legend of Issaqueena Many versions of the story of Issaqueena exist.
+One such tale tells us Issaqueena was a Cherokee girl who fell in love with an Oconee Brave, while another regales the story of a young girl named Issaqueena who was captured by the Cherokee and named Cateechee.